ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <p>You should try this</p>
 </alert>
 ```
-That works and adds some visual value, but it's not the right way to design a component.
+That works, but it's not the right way to design a component.
 Let's get an icon without leaving it up to the implementer:

 _With the icon inferred_
 ```html